top of page

 • 5 min read

 Some of you moved away from your home town in retirement to be near one or more of your kids or be in a pretty area for your retirement years.
 I think I have hit on many of the good-byes.
-You may have experienced another type of good-bye.
+You may have experienced other types of good-byes.

 No matter how happy parts of the good-byes are, there are still painful aspects to them.
 We will be separated from friends and/or family that we love.
 We won't see them on a regular basis for a time.
 Maybe for a very long time.
 There is a lot of sadness involved as well.